Naturalisation

 1. Be 18 years old or older.

-2. Be sufficiently integrated.
+4. Be sufficiently integrated.
 This means that they can read, write speak and understand Dutch.
-In order to show that sufficient integration, the beneficiary has to take the civic integration examination at A2 level.
+In order to show that sufficient integration, the beneficiary had to take the civic integration examination at A2 level.
 The civic integration examination has been changed various times.
-As of 1 January 2015, its examination consists of the following parts: reading skills in Dutch, listening skills in Dutch, writing skills in Dutch, speaking skills in Dutch, knowledge of Dutch society and orientation on the Dutch labour market.
+As of 1 January 2015, its examination consists of the following parts: reading, listening, writing and speaking skills in Dutch, knowledge of Dutch society and orientation in the Dutch labour market.
 Since 1 October 2017, a new part was added: the Declaration of Participation.
 This is a part of the civic integration examination.
 One must sign the participation statement after attending a workshop on Dutch core values.
 Since 1 January 2022, a new Civic Integration Act was introduced.[2]
 The language level requested to undergo the civic integration examination was raised at a B1 level.
 Instead, no changes were made regarding the conditions set to evaluate ‘sufficient integration’, necessary to obtain Dutch nationality, so that the requisite in terms of language knowledge remains at an A2 level.
 No changes are foreseen for 2022, regardless of the introduction of the new Civic Integration Act.[3]
-The conditions remained the same in 2022.
-It is unknown when there will be changes and which they might be in 2023.
+The conditions remained the same in 2022 and 2023.
+Early 2024, it was announced that there will be changes in 2025.[4]
+The rules of the new Civic Integration Act, that was introduced in 2022, will be incorporated into the legislation for naturalisation.
+It is still unknown if the language level will be raised at a B1 level.

 If the beneficiary holds certain diplomas or certificates, e.g. education in the Dutch language certified by a diploma based on a Dutch Act such as the Higher Education and Research Act, Higher Professional Education Act, Secondary Act Education Professions Act or Apprentice Act, they can be exempt for the obligation to pass for the civic integration examination.